Policy Credibility and Expectation-Driven Housing Demand: Evidence from China’s Housing Purchase Restrictions with Jiakai Zhang (Paper)

 Market powers can affect firm behaviors in labor market.
 This paper argues that the decrease in the overall wage since 2000 is caused by both rising product markup and falling labor markdown.
 The significant decrease in wages among lower percentiles has led to an increase in wage dispersion and a decrease in the aggregate labor share.
 I build a heterogeneous firm model to demonstrate that the decline in wages, especially among the lower percentiles, can be attributed mainly to the monopsony power of firms, which explains the rise in wage inequality and the fall in labor share.

-Intangible Assets, Corporate Taxes and the Relocation of Pharmaceutical Establishments: The case of Puerto Rico with Zadia M. Feliciano (NBER WP29107)
+Intangible Assets, Corporate Taxes and the Relocation of Pharmaceutical Establishments: The case of Puerto Rico with Zadia M. Feliciano, Emerging Markets Review (2024) (Paper)

-Carbon emissions from the perspective of regional competition: Evidence from China’s low-carbon city policy with Jiakai Zhang (Paper)
+Carbon emissions from the perspective of regional competition: Evidence from China’s low-carbon city policy with Shiyan Zhang and Jiakai Zhang, The Annals of Regional Science (2024) (Paper)

 Import Prices and Pass-Through: Consumer Goods vs. Intermediate Goods